Temtesb/3D_Graph/README.md

 # 3D_Graph
-Example of building 3D Graph
+Example of building 3D Graph and then 3D printing it